nicolesaville/Neural-style-word-transfer/Single-style/README.md

 ## Evaluating a Single-Style Transfer Network
-Use `evaluate.py` to evaluate a single-style transfer network.
+Use `evaluate.py` to transform images with a pre-trained single-style transfer network.
+Evaluation may be performed on a single image or a directory of images, to transform several images of different dimensions use `--allow-different-dimensions`.
 Run `python evaluate.py` to view all the possible parameters.
 Example usage:

     python evaluate.py --checkpoint path/to/style/model.ckpt \